 Name.
 Answer.
-Lawrence, J I lost part of my crop this year by hail storms, but it is the first I lost since I came here 5 years ago.
+Lawrence, J I lost part of my crop this year by hail storms, but it is the first I lost since I M.I T came here 5 years ago.
 No, never saw a bad one in this part.
 Have never suffered any loss from storms of any kind, either winter or summer.
-Ogletree, F I never suffered.
-McAskie, J Yes, this harvest from hail storm, No, we are not in the storm belt.
-Have had the top blown off stacks, not hurt much.
-I have never suffered any loss from storms.
-Anderson, G I never have, and think that last winter was a very fine one.
-From hail this summer, but crop has come along well again.
+Ogletree, F McAskie, I Yes, this harvest from hail storm, Harrison, C. H. No, we are not in the storm belt.
+Thompson, S. Have had the top blown off stacks, not hurt much.
+Chester, A I have never suffered any loss from storms.
+Bonesteel, C. H I never have, and think that last winter was a very fine one.
+Anderson, G No loss whatever.
+McCormack, D. From hail this summer, but crop has come along well again.
 Yes, one hail storm last summer.
-Dickson, I. W Lambert, W. M None whatever.
+Dickson, I. W None yet of any kind.
+Lambert, W. M None whatever.
 Hume, A I have not.
-Tate, James Have not suffered in any way from storms.
-Lost none by shelling first year; lost some last year and this year; none from winter.
-Stevenson, G. B A little three years ago, by hail.
-Shipley, M Nothing worth mentioning.
-Wagner, W. (M.P.P.).
+Tate.
+Iames Have not suffered in any way from storms.
+Lost none by shelling first year; lost some last year and this year; none from McGin, Guttitut winter.
+Stevenson, G. B. A little three years ago, by hail.
+Shipley M Nothing worth mentioning.
+Wagner W (MPP).
 Never.
 We had this year an hour's hail, but did no damage to any amount.
-No, nothing to speak of.
-Orr, J. D Yes, all my crop in 1883.
-Upjohn, F Never until this harvest.
-Bolton, F None in winter.
+Nelson R No, nothing to speak of.
+Orr I D Yes, all my crop in 1883.
+Uniohn F Never until this harvest.
+Bolton, F Not in the least.
+Morton T I None in winter.
 In 1876 hail destroyed half crop.
-McDonnell D The storms never injured the stock or house and stables, &c.
-Heaney I There was a little hail this summer which did a little damage.
-McBean, A Yes; lost all crop by hail in 1883, and badly damaged by rain 1884.
-Connerson, I No; had no damage whatever in six years.
-McDiarmid, C Only from hail.
-Rawson, J Yes, twice in summer from local hail storms and frost on 7th September.
-1883 Not any, except by thunder and lightning, which destroyed outbuildings, stock and implements.
-Chambers W Never have seen a storm other than thunder since I came.
-Bole, J This part is not subject to storms in summer.
-A hail storm destroyed my crop in 1883.
-I have never suffered or seen any bad storms.
-Last year I lost all the grain I had, about the middle of August.
-Jones, James MCLEAR, J. A I suffered some one year by hail storm during growing season.
-1 t I lost since I ther winter or year; none from.
+The storms never injured the stock or house and stables, &c.
+Henry I There was a little hail this summer which did a little damage.
+Yes; lost all crop by hail in 1883, and badly damaged by rain 1884.
+No; had no damage whatever in six years.
+McDiarmid, C Only from heil Rawson, J Yes, twice in summer from local hail storms and frost on 7th September, 1883, though quite exceptional.
+Not any, except by thunder and lightning, which destroyed outbuildings, stock and implements.
+Chambers W Never have seen a storm other than thunder since I came, Bole, I This part is not subject to storms in summer.
+Garratt, R. S A hail storm destroyed my crop in 1883.
+I have never suffered or seen any bad storms Mitchell, John Last year I lost all the grain I had, about the middle of August.
+Jones, James Not so far.
+Ar-T I suffered some one year by hail storm during growing season.